Azure/ARO-RP/docs/using-az-aro.md

 ## Registering the resource provider

-If using the pre-GA Azure Red Hat OpenShift v4 service with a whitelisted subscription, ensure that the `Microsoft.RedHatOpenShift` resource provider is
+If using the pre-GA Azure Red Hat OpenShift v4 service, ensure that the `Microsoft.RedHatOpenShift/preview` feature is registered and that the `Microsoft.RedHatOpenShift` resource provider is registered:
-registered:

 ```
+az feature register --namespace Microsoft.RedHatOpenShift --name preview
 az provider register -n Microsoft.RedHatOpenShift --wait
 ```